TOP

 Château Fontenil

-The story of Château Fontenil undisputedly begins with the arrival of Michel and Dany Rolland, who purchased this small estate in the commune of Saillans, in the Fronsac appellation, in 1986.
+The story of Château Fontenil undisputedly begins with the arrival of Dany and Michel Rolland, who purchased this small property in the commune of Saillans, in the Fronsac appellation, in 1986.
 This is not to say that there were not vines here beforehand, because there most certainly were, and the property came with a vat room and barrel cellars, even if they were in an advanced state of dilapidation.
 It is more that, before the property came into the hands of the Rolland family, it seems to have had no great standing or reputation.
-It is only now, after more than three decades of determined work by the Rollands, that we should regard the estate as one of the leading names in Fronsac.
+It is only now, after several decades of determined work by the Rollands, that we should regard the estate as one of the leading names in Fronsac.

 Origins

-In truth there are very few clues as to the story of the Fontenil vines, although we know they were historically in the possession of the Noël family of Château du Faure Haut-Normand.
-This Fronsac estate lay just to the north of the modern-day Château Fontenil, taking its name from the lieux-dits of Fauré and Normand, but today it seems to have disappeared.
-The usual Bordeaux texts provide little information on this estate; the 1922 Cocks et Féret, for example, mentions a Pierre Noël based at Normand, his annual output of 50 tonneaux (the equivalent to 200 barrels) of wine considerable, but there is no other hint of the estate’s existence.
-What we do know is that the property remained in this family’s hands until the 1970s or early 1980s, at which point it seems to have been wound up.
-The most recent vintage I have seen is the 1973.
+In truth there are very few facts to inform us regarding the history of the Fontenil vines, although we know they were historically in the possession of the Noël family of Château du Faure Haut-Normand.
+This Fronsac estate lay just to the north of the modern-day Château Fontenil, taking its name from the lieux-dits of Fauré and Normand, but in recent times it faded into obscurity.
+The usual Bordeaux texts provide little information on this estate; the 1922 Cocks et Féret, for example, mentions a Pierre Noël based at Normand, his annual output of 50 tonneaux (the equivalent to 200 barrels) of wine considerable, but there are no other references to the estate.

 Please log in to continue reading: